Manish-N-G/modular-logical-operator/README.md

 #### From the following, all dependencies to run the environment is installed.
 We can now clone this project and run our code.

-## Running the tests
+## Running the Code

-**Important**: Wasm-pack with wasm-bindgen allows or to create one 1 working environment at a time.
+- **Important**: Wasm-pack with wasm-bindgen allows or to create one 1 working environment at a time.

 ### 1: Rust Case: Implementation for Rust: